Are you tired of litter?

 How much does it cost to Adopt-A-County Road?

 There is no fee.
-The Road Commission will supply an initial set of Adopt-A-County Road signs, safety vests, advanced warning signs and bags.
+The Road Commission will supply an initial set of Adopt-A-County Road signs, safety vests, and bags.